pixel-clover/uview/README.md

 ### Acknowledgements

-UView is built using these amazing open-source libraries:
+UView is built using a lot of amazing open-source libraries, including:

 - [FlatLaf](https://www.formdev.com/flatlaf/) for the nice and modern UI.
 - [RSyntaxTextArea](https://bobbylight.github.io/RSyntaxTextArea/) for syntax highlighting.